taoyuan/evalit/README.md

 evalit
 ======

-Javascript library for evaluation of functional expressions
+Javascript library for evaluation of functional expressions.